Heirloom Seal of the Realm: Loss

-When the Ming armies captured the Yuan capital in 1369, it captured just one out of the eleven personal seals of the Yuan emperors.
-The Heirloom Seal was not found.
+When the Ming armies captured the Yuan capital in 1369, it captured just one out of the eleven personal seals of the Yuan emperors; The Heirloom Seal was not noted to be among them.
 In 1370, Ming armies invaded the Northern Yuan dynasty and captured some treasures brought there by the retreating Yuan emperor.
-However, once more the Heirloom Seal was not found.
+However, once more the Heirloom Seal was not noted to be among them.
 By the beginning of the Ming dynasty, the Seal was known to be lost.
 Neither the Ming nor the Qing dynasties possessed it.
 Reducing the significance of the lost Heirloom Seal partly explains the Qing Emperors' obsession with creating numerous imperial seals — the Forbidden City in Beijing has a collection of 25 seals solely for the emperors' official use.

 "Seal of the Great Qing Empire", one of the 'modern' seals created by the Qing court in 1909–1911.

 In the early 20th century, as the Qing Empire pursued reforms to modernise its system of government, a series of official seals were created for use on documents and instruments of the imperial government.
-Although square in shape following the traditional design, the seal dies themselves were made of wood, in imitation of western government precedents and, contrary to earlier Qing imperial seals which were bilingual (Chinese and Manchu), had only Chinese text.
+Although square in shape following the traditional design, the seal dies themselves were made of wood, in imitation of Western government precedents and, contrary to earlier Qing imperial seals which were bilingual (Chinese and Manchu), had only Chinese text.
 Four seal dies were carved: "The Seal of the Great Qing" (大清國寶), "The Seal of the Great Qing Emperor" (大清皇帝之寶), "The Great Seal of the Great Qing Empire" (大清帝國之璽), and "The Seal of the Emperor of the Great Qing Empire" (大清帝國皇帝之寶).
 Of these, the Great Seal of the Great Qing Empire represented the official, modern "replacement" for the lost heirloom seal.
 The seal dies are in the collection of the Palace Museum in Beijing, and none show signs of use.
 After the fall of the Qing Empire in 1912, the Republic of China government likewise adopted a set of square-shaped official seals.
 The People's Republic of China initially adopted a similar square seal, but this fell out of use by 1954.

 Several seals have since been claimed as the lost Heirloom Seal, but none have held up under scrutiny.
 In at least one case, the seal concerned was found to be a personal seal of an emperor, rather than the Heirloom Imperial Seal.